So Hot ... Ways to Make This a Memorable Summer

 Get In or On the Water

-Let this be the summer you go white water rafting in places like Montgomery, Alabama and Columbus, Georgia, or rivers like Chattooga in South Carolina, Watagua in Boone, North Carolina, and Gauley in West Virginia.
+Let this be the summer you go white water rafting in places like Montgomery, Ala. and Columbus, Ga., or rivers like Chattooga in South Carolina, Watagua in Boone, North Carolina, and Gauley in West Virginia.

 For an elevated pool day (because you deserve to spoil yourself and maybe others), consider purchasing a day pool pass from Resort Pass.